-The secret to a true signal mirror is this…
+The secret to a true signal mirror is this:

-…”retro-reflecting” material, a retro-reflective mesh which assists while aiming the mirror.
+A reflective mesh which assists while aiming the mirror.

 This feature creates a fireball on the mesh (an image of the sun), which is used to indicate where to point the mirror.
 You tilt the mirror to overlay the fireball on your target.

-The original patent for the signal mirror (# 2,557,108) was issued in 1951 to inventor, Richard Hunter.
+The original patent (# 2,557,108) for the signal mirror was issued in 1951 to inventor, Richard Hunter.

-A few key notes from the Mil-Spec…
+A few key notes from the Military Specification:

-Military Specification MIL-M-18371D(ASG), Mirrors, Emergency Signaling
+MIL-M-18371D(ASG), Mirrors, Emergency Signaling

 – 2 different types of signal mirror, a 2×3″ and a 3×5″